PosiTector SmartLink and free mobile app turns your cell phone or tablet into a virtual PosiTector gage.

-PosiTector 6000 probes include a Certificate of Calibration with no expiry or end date.
+PosiTector 6000 paint thickness probes include a Certificate of Calibration with no expiry or end date.
 They have no shelf life, therefore the length of time in the field is not a good indicator for recalibration intervals.
 Many organizations with quality programs and recertification programs require annual recalibrations, and this is a good starting point for most users.
 DeFelsko recommends that customers establish calibration intervals based upon their own experience and work environment.
 Based on our product knowledge, data and customer feedback, a one year calibration interval from the date the instrument was placed in service is a good starting point.

-PosiTector 6000 probes have different capabilities depending on the model.
+PosiTector 6000 paint thickness probes have different capabilities depending on the model.

 All coating thickness gages are influenced to some degree by substrate roughness, as shown in the below image.
-It is generally accepted that coating thickness should be measured from the highest ‘peaks’ in the rough surface thus ensuring they are covered by the protective coating.
+It is generally accepted that paint thickness should be measured from the highest ‘peaks’ in the rough surface thus ensuring they are covered by the protective coating.
 However, coating thickness gages will instead measure the coating thickness from the ‘effective magnetic plane’, which is located somewhere between the highest peaks and deepest valleys of the profile.

 ASTM D7091, ISO 19840, and SSPC-PA 2 propose several similar solutions depending upon the instrument type and the particular situation.
-One option is to verify the gage reads zero on the uncoated steel substrate, and adjust to zero if necessary.
+One option is to verify the paint meter reads zero on the uncoated steel substrate, and adjust to zero if necessary.
 This is a popular solution when the metal surface is smooth.

 Since it is difficult to ensure that the probe tip is sitting on the highest peaks of the surface profile, the preferred option is to place a plastic shim of a known thickness that is close to the expected thickness of the applied coating between the probe and substrate and adjust to the stated thickness of the shim- referred to as a 1-point adjustment.
 The plastic shim sits on the peaks of the surface profile over a greater area than the probe tip, ensuring that the adjustment is being taken ‘over the peaks’.
 This best simulates a coating covering the peaks of the surface profile.